 Mayfield membership has grown over the years, particularly since curling became an Olympic sport.
 The ice is used 7 days a week for Mixed, Women’s, Men’s, and Juniors’ curling, continuing to be a Family activity for generations.

-Although we are nostalgic about leaving our founding location, we are excited for the new opportunities that lie ahead as we “Honor the Past and Embrace the Future.”
+Although we were nostalgic about leaving our founding location, we have found many new opportunities in our location in Warrensville Heights as we “Honor the Past and Embrace the Future.”